status-im/nim-json-rpc/README.md

 let response = waitFor client.call("hello", %[%"Daisy"])

-# the call returns a `Response` type which contains the result
+# the call returns a `JsonString` type which contains the result
-echo response.result
+echo response
 ```

 ### `createRpcSigs`